 Hikes in The Canadian Rockies

 We can not think of a more spectacular place on earth than the Canadian Rockies in summer.
 There aren’t many places in North America where you can find yourself alone in Alpine passes surrounded by flowers and wildlife.
-However, here there is an abundance of trails, mountains, passes, cols, and saddles to explore in solitude.
+However, there is an abundance of trails, mountains, passes, cols, and saddles to explore solitude.

-A wide swath of hiking trails provides visitors views of expansive glaciated icefields, forested valleys, towering peaks, sparkling emerald lakes, and close encounters with wildlife.
+A wide swath of hiking trails provides visitors with expansive glaciated icefields, forested valleys, towering peaks, sparkling emerald lakes, and close encounters with wildlife.
 The towns of Banff, Canmore, Lake Louise, Field, and Jasper sit within the Canadian Rockies and serve as amazing bases that will astound visitors with mountain views.

-If you’re keen to hike or want to see the lakes you have a narrow window of summer as the lakes and peaks are locked away in snow and ice for the majority of the year.
+If you’re keen to hike or want to see the lakes, you have a narrow window of summer as the lakes and peaks are locked away in snow and ice for the majority of the year.